This post contains affiliate links. You can see my full disclosure here.

 Pick a Wand at Ollivanders

 We made our own DIY wands from jumbo chopsticks, hot glue & spray paint.
 Again if you want more details on that tutorial it is saved to my Harry Potter highlights on Instagram.
-But I can give you an overview here.
+But I will give you an overview here.

 I ordered these 13 inch chopsticks from amazon, I actually thought they looked pretty cool and wand-ish as is, so I left some of them plain (the Phoenix Tail Feather core pictured above).
 With the rest of them I added hot glue in various patterns to look like the Harry Potter wands.
 I googled some images and just tried to mimic them.
 Once the hot glue dried, (I propped them up against plastic disposable cups as I worked) I spray painted half of them black (dragon heart string core) and half of them gold (unicorn hair core).